Imdad-Nope/baby-care-product/README.md

 You can delete your choicing products which is eventually did not preferable to you.
 Stripe account is pending yet.
 But it will be implemented soon .

-### Overal, the site is based on Front-end and backend though whole site is not successfully done yet.
+### Overal, the site is based on Front-end .
+Though, backend area did not successfully done yet.